Sex and What the Bible Teaches About It

 From the very beginning of the biblical narrative, sex is presented not as something shameful or secondary, but as an integral part of God’s good and purposeful creation.
 In Genesis 1:28, God blesses them immediately after creating man and woman in His image and commands, “Be fruitful and multiply, and fill the earth and subdue it.”
 This divine mandate of procreation is not merely a biological imperative—it carries profound theological significance.
 The act of bringing new life into the world is framed as a participation in God’s ongoing creative work, underscoring that human sexuality is not only natural but also sacred.

 Genesis 2:24 further develops this vision by describing the union of man and woman in marriage as the two becoming “one flesh.”
 This phrase, though often cited in wedding ceremonies, carries deep implications about the nature of sexual union.
-It reflects a holistic physical, emotional, relational, and spiritual integration between two individuals.
+It reflects a holistic integration of physical, emotional, relational, and spiritual aspects between two individuals.
 In this passage, sex is not treated as a casual encounter but as a deeply bonding act that mirrors the covenantal nature of marriage.
 It is within this committed, exclusive relationship that sexual intimacy is affirmed as both life-giving and profoundly meaningful.

 Interpretations of the Song have varied over the centuries.
 Some early Jewish and Christian commentators viewed it allegorically, understanding the lovers as representing God and Israel, or Christ and the Church.
 While such readings highlight the spiritual depth of love and covenant, many modern scholars and readers also affirm the value of a plain, literal reading that sees the poem as a celebration of human love in its most passionate and poetic form.
 In either view, the message is clear: sexual desire, when expressed within the bounds of mutual love, respect, and commitment, is not something to be repressed or hidden, but something to be honoured and cherished.